Bogomolov multipliers of $p$-groups of maximal class: Maximal class

-In this section, we prove the two general results given in the introduction about Bogomolov multipliers of $p$-groups of maximal class, namely Theorems \ref{th:UCR:MaxClassP1} and \ref{th:UCR:MaxClassNontriviality}.
-We start by proving Theorem \ref{th:UCR:MaxClassP1}, from which we can deduce one of the implications of Theorem \ref{th:UCR:MaxClassNontriviality}, and then we complete the proof of this theorem.
+In this section, we prove the general criterion for deciding whether or not Bogomolov multipliers of $p$-groups of maximal class are trivial, Theorem \ref{th:UCR:MaxClassNontriviality}.
+This is done by first proving the more technical Theorem \ref{th:UCR:MaxClassP1}, from which we can deduce one of the implications of Theorem \ref{th:UCR:MaxClassNontriviality}, and then we complete the proof of this theorem.